ztratar/visibe/README.md

 # TODO

+- Use the browser history API
+- Only fetch images from flickr that are of a certain size
 - We're not catching exceptions anywhere in this program, which is NOT OKAY
 - Remove implicit time sorting nonsense
 - Source maps